shpi/shpi_setup/README.md

 ## 2. enable SSH:

-create a "ssh" file in boot folder of sd card
+Enable SSH by placing a file named ssh (without extension), onto the boot partition of the SD card.
+The content of the file does not matter.

+Raspbian will have two partitions.
+Place the ssh file on to the smaller boot partition.

 ## 3. setup WIFI:

 Create a file in the root of boot called: wpa_supplicant.conf

-Then copy the following code into it:
+Then copy the following code into it (replace NETWORK-NAME and NETWORK-PASSWORD with your WIFI credentials):

 ```console
 country=US